isadri/inception/README.md

 For example, when Docker pulls an image on Linux on ARM,  Docker makes the relevant calls to Docker Hub, and if a **manifest list** exists for the image, it will be parsed to see if an entry exists for Linux on ARM.
 If it exists, the **manifest** for the Linux ARM image is retrieved.
 Each layer is then pulled from Docker Hub and assembled on the Docker host.

-You can use the ‘docker manifest inspect <image> | grep ‘architecture\|os’ to inspect the manifest list of any image.
+You can use the `docker manifest inspect <image> | grep ‘architecture\|os` to inspect the manifest list of any image.
 For example, here’s the manifest list of Debian image on Docker Hub:

 ![Screenshot from 2024-02-09 14-39-30](https://github.com/isadri/inception/assets/116354167/95ea31a4-3162-43f9-ab27-1de44daa66c6)